methodphoto/mincc/data/1984/1984-british-legion-rickmansworth.md

 title: "British Legion Rickmansworth v The Min"
 gameLocation: "Scotsridge Field"
 gameDate: "18/08/1984"
+shortReport: "The Min batted first and were bowled out for 126.
+British Legion Rickmansworth made 127 for 2 in reply."
 result: "British Legion Rickmansworth won by 8 wkts"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and were bowled out for 126.
-British Legion Rickmansworth made 127 for 2 in reply.

-Result: {result}

 ## The Min Innings